Pooja-250/Coffee-Shop-Sales-Analysis-with-SQL-and-Power-BI/README.md

 Power BI: For data visualization and exploratory data analysis (EDA).

-# Tools Used

-MySQL: For storing and querying sales data.

-Excel: For initial data cleaning and preparation.

-Power BI: For data visualization and exploratory data analysis (EDA).

 # Data Sources

 .
 MySQL Database: Contains sales data with columns including date, product, location, sales amount, quantity sold, order
     ID,etc.

 .
 Excel Files: Used for additional data preparation and cleaning tasks.

-# Data Cleaning and Analysis

-Data cleaning was performed in Excel and transformed into power bi power query to ensure data integrity and consistency.

 # Data Cleaning and Analysis
 Data cleaning was performed in Excel and transformed into power bi power query to ensure data integrity and consistency.